-Currently, a total of 460 children and adolescents (238 girls and 222 boys) are on the Live and Learn in Kenya Int’l program.
-150 children attend our own primary school with five grades and 60 children our kindergarten with two classes.
+Currently, a total of 527 children and adolescents are on the Live and Learn in Kenya Int’l program.
+240 children attend our own primary school with eight grades and 90 children our kindergarten with three classes.
 The remaining children and adolescents attend various state elementary and high school schools or universities or are in vocational training.
 Every year in November we take on 30 new children, for whom the first kindergarten year begins in January when the Kenyan school year begins.

 The children on the LLK program receive a school uniform once a year.
 School uniforms are mandatory in all schools in Kenya.
 Nearly all school uniforms are sewn at our own tailor shop at the LLK Education Center.
 They are sewn by the young women who have gone through vocational training as seamstresses through LLK.
 They work on a volunteer basis.